liuruomeng/liuruomeng.github.io/index.md

 <!-- #### Insulting China in indiscrimination

 Insulting China has been a viral term on social media.
 One of the controversies pointed out the term is being generalization - manifested in the expansion of the context use and indiscriminate targeting of the attack.
-This study attempts to employed a social physics model called “shockwave” to provide a mechanistic explanation.
-Broadly we investigate how individual’s everyday nationalism decisions evolve into collective actions.
-Digital vigilantism theory and digital nationalism pictured that nationalists’ mediated “policing” (everyday censorship, struggle and decision) driven by identity and justice/moral concern to the mediated “denunciation”, and then, within the conditions of mediated visibility to evolve as societal-level phenomenon.
+This study attempts to employed a social physics model called "shockwave" to provide a mechanistic explanation.
+Broadly we investigate how individual's everyday nationalism decisions evolve into collective actions.
+Digital vigilantism theory and digital nationalism pictured that nationalists' mediated "policing" (everyday censorship, struggle and decision) driven by identity and justice/moral concern to the mediated "denunciation", and then, within the conditions of mediated visibility to evolve as societal-level phenomenon.
 We test research hypothesis and compare the simulation results with the historical event data.

 ##### Keywords: digital vigilantism, nationalism, online collective action

 #### Mundane media cynicism

-Nelson and Lewis pointed out that “folk fact-checking” may have contributed to the audience’s rebellion against journalism.
+Nelson and Lewis pointed out that "folk fact-checking" may have contributed to the audience's rebellion against journalism.
 Anti-institutional sentiment and general distrust of all reliable information, including professional news organizations let this paper focuses on the concept of cynicism.
 In the journalism-public relations literature, trust has long took a dominant role.
-However, first, distrust and trust don’s construct a verse relationship.
+However, first, distrust and trust don's construct a verse relationship.
 In the digital age with uncertainty as the key feature, negative perception like cynicism, skepticism worth more attention.
 Also, empirical studies showed that the trust and news behavior may not coincide.
 Draw on the literature of media cynicism by Capella and political cynicism, this research aims to resolve the existing shortcomings of media trust research by developing a new concept, with low perceived efficacy and high expected uncertainty as important components.

 ##### Keywords: journalistic authority, cynicism